pal-robotics/play_motion2/play_motion2_cli/README.md

 The `run` verb is used for execute a specified motion.

 Arguments:
-- `--motion_name` : The name of the motion to execute.
+- `motion_name` : The name of the motion to execute.
 This argument is required.
 - `--skip-planning`: Whether to skip planning for approaching to the first position or not.

 Usage: